deibyrios/bacteria-classification/README.md

 The aim of this proposal is to develop a machine-learning based approach for the identification and characterization of bacteria via analysis of photographs of bacteria colonies from environmental samples grown on solid media in Petri dishes.
 The aim would be to build towards machine learning algorithm which could classify colonies on a plate into species, based on aspects such as colony morphology, color, and other features.

+A chapter written by faculty sponsors with useful concepts and bio terminologies can be found [here](https://github.com/deibyrios/bacteria-classification/blob/master/Background%20-%20Domain%20Knowledge/Paper%20on%20Programmable%20Bacteria.pdf)

 ## Dataset

 Images of bacterial colonies from soil samples.
 All in jpeg format:
 Scanned images of Petri dishes with well-separated colonies from a single species per plate (for training) and scanned images of Petri dishes, captured by Epson scanner at resolution ranging from 400 to 3200 dpi.